Defense in Depth, How to Layer Your Personal Digital Security

 - Enable Google Play Protect: Scans apps for harmful behavior.

-5. Perimeter Security
+5. Cloud & Data Security

 Platform-Specific Examples: